The Top 5 Business Expenses You Didn’t Know You Could Claim

 5. Essential training costs

-If you’re self-employed training for essential skills that you need for your work is tax deductible.
+If you’re self-employed, training for essential skills that you need for your work is also tax deductible.
 Training to update existing knowledge or skills you already possess would qualify for tax relief.

-An example case is a self-employed Fitness Instructor who decides to take a First Aid training course to refresh their skills and keep up to date with any changes in Health and Safety laws that may have been enforced in the year.
+An example case is a self-employed Fitness Instructor who decides to take a First Aid training course to refresh their skills, keeping up to date with any changes in Health and Safety laws that may have been enforced in the year.

 An example case is a Fitness Instructor taking a course in Massage Therapy, with the aim to offer that as a new service to their fitness classes.